jamilurrahman12/proxmox/README.md

 <img width="637" height="528" alt="image" src="https://github.com/user-attachments/assets/6ebd83ef-04f6-4b9f-8688-77b4640e99fd" />

 Set the Name of this virtual machine to **PVE-1 **or Server-1/Node-1/Host -1.
 Select the CPU, RAM, and other components according to your available resources, ensuring they meet the minimum requirements.
-Particularly, go to **Network Adapter** and select the adapter that you previously created (NAT type).
+Particularly, go to **Network Adapter** and select the custom adapter that you previously created (**NAT type**).

 <img width="637" height="421" alt="image" src="https://github.com/user-attachments/assets/f1bf8902-dcbb-4869-beb6-bbcd1d23567d" />